Paideieitor/PW2Editor/README.md

 Change the information of the game items from the use data, to the name and description
 ### Move Data Editor
 Change moves' information from the damage dealt, to it's effects and text descriptions
+### Location and Encounter Data Editor
+Change encounters in any route, you can also rename locations and assign encounters to diferent location names If you install the patch with the ``REMOVE_LOCATION_LIMIT`` option, you can also create new locations
 ### Patcher
-The Patcher tool can install the most up-to-date features from PW2Code, this features are fully customizable so if you don't want some of them you can just disable them
+Requires PMC to be installed on your CTRMap project The Patcher tool can install the most up-to-date features from PW2Code, this features are fully customizable so if you don't want some of them you can just disable them

 ## How to install